kaBeech/Advent-Of-Code-QSLs-Mod/notes.md

 4. If all days in save_game have part-2-complete set to true, display a congratulations message
 5. Give the option to show/download progress sheet
 6. Give the option to start a new game
+7. If the repository name is set, give a link to the repo

 ## Save Game (args: name of the save_game file)